The Most Beautiful Beaches of the Cook Islands

 Vaipeka Beach – Atiu

-Vaipeka has sheltered coves, clear water, and soft sand.
-Many visitors stop here after exploring Atiu’s caves.
-Furthermore, the quiet setting makes it great for slow swims and easy afternoons.
+Vaipeka has small coves, clear water, and soft sand.
+Many visitors stop here after exploring the island’s caves, and as a result the beach feels like a quiet reward after a hike.

 White plumeria flowers overlooking a Cook Islands sunset